agate/automate_polygon_drawing/image_to_polygen/README.md

 output
 ==================
-  point - contains all points, value 1 as boundary
+  point - contains only boundary point, style as 'x y' for each line

 shell command
 ==================